unoti/mysql-docker-windows10/README.md

       - D:\local\sql\rico1\data:/var/lib/mysql
       - D:\local\sql\rico1\conf:/etc/mysql
 ```
+Notes about changes you might want to make:

-The ```container_name``` section specifies the name of this service, which we'll use in later docker commands that you'll see in the "Operations" section below.
+* The ```container_name``` section specifies the name of this service, which we'll use in later docker commands that you'll see in the "Operations" section below.

+* I used a specific tag there on image, because I don't want my database upgrading without me thinking about it explicitly.
+You might want to check what the latest container tag is and lock it in there.
+8.0.13 is the latest as of the time of this writing.
+You can also use ```:latest``` to pull in the latest, but note that it will replace the image with the latest whenever you do a build if you roll that way.

-Depending on your situation, [you may want this in there too](https://mysqlserverteam.com/upgrading-to-mysql-8-0-default-authentication-plugin-considerations/), but I didn't use it:
+* Depending on your situation, [you may want this in there too](https://mysqlserverteam.com/upgrading-to-mysql-8-0-default-authentication-plugin-considerations/), but I didn't use it:
 ```yml
 command: --default-authentication-plugin=mysql_native_password
 ```